Aromatic Cedar – the story within the story

-Atlas Cedar (Cedrus atlantica) is distinguished by its silvery grey bark and blue-green needled leaves.
+Atlas Cedar (Cedrus atlantica) is distinguished by its silvery-grey bark and blue-green needled leaves.

-But perhaps the most interesting thing is the ancient history of the cedarwood oil.
+But perhaps the most interesting thing is the ancient history of cedarwood oil.
 How was actually the story born?
-It begins somewhere in the mountains of the Himalaya and the Mediterranean region.
+It begins somewhere in the mountains of the Himalayas and the Mediterranean region.
 Essential cedar oil is actually one of the oldest ingredients used in perfumery since ancient times.
 It is worth only mentioning the fact that the ancient Sumerians used cedarwood oil as the base for paints, and the ancient Egyptians used it in embalming practices.
-The image of cedar wood is also part of many myths and legends.
+The image of cedarwood is also part of many myths and legends.
 For example – this is the most mentioned tree in Scripture.
 The tree, covering Empty Tomb, is also a Cedar.
 As it was mentioned before, a Lebanon Cedar was also used for the structure of King Solomon’s palace.
 Cedar oil was used for papyrus irrigation in order for them to be protected from time’s devastating blow.

 But what is the use of cedar oil today?
 We use cedarwood oil mostly in aromatherapy to balance energy, as well as to treat some infections.
 Because of its rich aroma, it is also used as a natural repellent to moths and other insects.
 The main use of cedar oil, however, is in perfumery, due to the density and uniqueness of its aromatic properties.

-In perfumery, cedar is a distinctive dark, deep, spicy-woody note; warm, rich and saturated aroma.
+In perfumery, cedar is a distinctively dark, deep, spicy-woody note; warm, rich and saturated aroma.
 Cedar oil creates the uniqueness and sophistication of every perfume.
 Long-lasting note that has an incredibly velvety texture.
 It combines very well with citrus notes, as well as essences and essential oils of rose, bergamot, jasmine, orange, cypress and lavender.